 Lecanemab (Leqembi) for mild Alzheimer's dementia

-At the end of 2025, the German Institute for Quality and Efficiency in Health Care (IQWiG) assessed whether lecanemab has advantages or disadvantages compared with cholinesterase inhibitors in adults with mild Alzheimer's dementia who meet the other necessary criteria to be able to have treatment with lecanemab.
+In 2026, the German Institute for Quality and Efficiency in Health Care (IQWiG) last assessed whether lecanemab has advantages or disadvantages compared with cholinesterase inhibitors in adults with mild Alzheimer's dementia who meet the other necessary criteria to be able to have treatment with lecanemab.

 The manufacturer provided one study involving just under 1,800 participants.
 For the assessment, researchers at IQWiG analyzed the data of a relevant subgroup of almost 280 people in this study.
 All of them were taking cholinesterase inhibitors (donezepil, galantamine or rivastigmine).
 The people in this subgroup met all of the other necessary criteria to be able to have treatment with lecanemab: